 Zion Park Scenic Byway

-When the Zion Canyon Shuttle System is in operation from March to November, personal vehicles are not allowed on the Zion Canyon Scenic Drive, which runs through the lower canyon of the park.
+When the Zion Canyon Shuttle System is in operation from March to November, personal vehicles are not allowed on the Zion Canyon Scenic Drive, which runs through the lower canyon of Zion National Park.
 But that doesn’t mean that you can’t still enjoy a scenic cruise in the park.

-Zion Park Scenic Byway actually begins on Highway I-15, just outside of Hurricane, Utah.
+The Zion Park Scenic Byway is the main road providing access to Zion National Park’s most scenic areas, and the visitor center is a great starting point for your drive.
+The highway actually begins on Highway I-15, just outside of Hurricane, Utah.
 The highway takes you through Springdale and into the East Entrance of the park.
-Continuing to the right instead of turning onto the Zion Canyon Scenic Drive, you’ll begin climbing up, towards the top of the canyon, but not before passing through the iconic Zion-Mt.
-Carmel Tunnel.
+Continuing to the right instead of turning onto the Zion Canyon Scenic Drive, you’ll begin climbing up, towards the top of the canyon, navigating the steep switchbacks and passing through the iconic Zion-Mt.
+Carmel Tunnel, a 1.1-mile engineering marvel.
+The Zion-Mt.
+Carmel Highway (SR-9) is a 25-mile drive known for its stunning views and as a masterpiece of engineering, featuring steep switchbacks, a long tunnel, and access to landmarks like Checkerboard Mesa and the Canyon Overlook.

 After exiting the park, you’ll pass through Mount Carmel Junction, moving onto Utah Highway 9 before ending your drive in Kanab.